FFmpeg/FFV1/ffv1.md

 `sar_num` specifies the sample aspect ratio numerator.
 Inferred to be 0 if not present.
+A value of 0 means that aspect ratio is unknown.
-MUST be 0 if sample aspect ratio is unknown.
+Encoders MUST write 0 if sample aspect ratio is unknown.
+If `sar_den` is 0, decoders SHOULD ignore the encoded value and consider that `sar_num` is 0.

 ### sar_den

 `sar_den` specifies the sample aspect ratio denominator.
 Inferred to be 0 if not present.
+A value of 0 means that aspect ratio is unknown.
-MUST be 0 if sample aspect ratio is unknown.
+Encoders MUST write 0 if sample aspect ratio is unknown.
+If `sar_num` is 0, decoders SHOULD ignore the encoded value and consider that `sar_den` is 0.

 ### reset_contexts{V4}